-To monitor your existing logic apps, follow these steps to turn on diagnostic logging and send logic app runtime data to Log Analytics.
+To turn on Azure Log Analytics for existing logic apps, follow these steps to turn on diagnostic logging and send logic app runtime data to Log Analytics.

-Before you start, you need to have a Log Analytics workspace.
+Before you start, you need a Log Analytics workspace.
 Learn how to create a Log Analytics workspace.

 Turn on diagnostics logging when creating logic apps

 In Azure portal, create a logic app.
-Choose Create a resource > Enterprise Integration > Logic App.
+Choose Create a resource > Integration > Logic App.

-In the Create logic app page, perform these tasks as shown:
+Under Create logic app, perform these tasks as shown:

-- Set Log Analytics to On.
-Select the Log Analytics workspace where you want to send data for your logic app runs.
+From the list Log Analytics workspace list, select the workspace where you want to send data for your logic app runs.